-At Notch, we specialize in helping Instagram creators protect their accounts and providing insurance for any lost income whenever there’s a security breach - so we understand the severe impact that these events can have.
+At Notch, we specialize in helping content creators and business owners protect their social media accounts, providing insurance for any lost income whenever there’s a security breach.
+So we understand the severe impact that these events can have.

-Whether it’s phishing or another form of social engineering, cybercriminals use a wide range of techniques to gain unauthorized access to your Instagram account.
+Whether it’s phishing or another form of social engineering, cybercriminals use a wide range of techniques to hack Instagram accounts.

 When this occurs, you’ll need to act as quickly as possible to minimize your losses and increase your chances of regaining control swiftly.

 Was your Instagram account hacked?
 Here are the steps you need to follow:

 1. Check Your Email Inbox

 In many cases, the first thing that hackers do is attempt to change your login credentials to revoke access to your account.

 When an email address is changed on Instagram, the system sends out an automated message to the old address for security purposes.

 You should log into your email and check for this message before going any further.
 If you’re lucky, you’ll be able to tap on the link within the email that says “revert this change” to regain access to your account.

 2. Request a Login Link